tgu5/llm-pii-redaction/README.md

 - run from root folder: `python python/src/main.py`

 ## Further Improvements:
+- max_tokens is set to 100 for each response, but it should be dynamically adjusted according to prompts
 - handle more PII types in `redactor.py` like credit card info, physical address, DOB, etc.
 - make user-facing API also answer in stream by handling edge cases like split redacted string in two streams
 - implement robust error handling for rate limit or user input type error